Level: ⚫⚫⚫⚫⚪ Advanced

 gms::codeCheck(interactive = TRUE)

-Testing a new realization
+Testing the new realization

 gams main.gms action=C